ccheng11/BBK/DPR/Assessment/Proposals/DPSR Showcase.md

 ## Varieties of Democracy (Discussant: Dr Nic Aaron)

  - Aden Reed (BA GPIR): "Are democracies the only solution to govern?"
+ - Eduardo Rivas (BA GPIR): "Far-right populism and the threat to democracy: Milei's Argentina"
  - Gurpreet Sidhu (BA Politics): "The tradeoff between cybersecurity and democratic freedoms"
  - Pablo Volz (BA GPIR): "Perceptions of participatory democracy initiatives in local governance"